ENGLISH SPEAKING Practice (Exercise 2) Mind Maps

 Gandhi’s birthday, on October 2, is commemorated in India as a national holiday, and worldwide as the International Day of Nonviolence.
 Gandhi is commonly, though not formally, considered the Father of the Nation in India, and was commonly called Bapu (Gujarati: a term of endearment for father, papa).

-That is the end of the exercise.
+That is the end of the English speaking practice exercise.

 Now you have finished this English speaking and pronunciation exercise, focus on improving your fluency.
 Read this text in Exercise 1 again, using the